 Recognizing the need for Lorain County to foster a more educated workforce to meet the demands of our changing economy inspired the creation of this innovative partnership with Lorain County Community College.
 Our communities will increase the number of first generation college graduates, equipping them with the education and experience they need to succeed in life and family-supporting careers.
 With the support and involvement of the Bill and Melinda Gates Foundation, the Knowledge Works Foundation, and individuals from our communities, the Early College model was adopted.

-Students must be entering the ninth grade
+- Students entering 9th grade

 The Mission of Early College High School